Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 Get Started

 A business's performance is ultimately relative to its mission and goals.
 Your KPIs should be grounded in those objectives.
-This can be complicated, as many companies have short and long-term goals that differ across levels of the organization.
-Here are a few tips to help you navigate this complexity:
+Many companies have short and long-term goals that differ across levels of the organization.
+A few tips to navigate this:

 • Select different KPIs for different levels of your company.
 Use longer-term goals for executive levels and shorter-term goals for management.
 Rather than finding a few metrics that apply everywhere, select KPIs for each audience based on their responsibilities and the decisions they own.